okneloper/csv/README.md

 ...
 ```
 ### Custom mapping ###
-If you get a new CSV to process every once in a regulraly and the column order or names may change, cusotm mapping helps
+If you get a new CSV to process every once in a regularly and the column order or names may change, custom mapping helps
  to deal with it:
 ```php
 $csv = new \Okneloper\Csv\CsvReader($dataSource, true, ['Nr', 'Who', 'HowMuch']);